mini-roostico/subjekt/README.md

 ## Overview

-Subjekt is a Kotlin Multiplatform library to generate permutations of results from a YAML/JSON configuration.
+Subjekt is a Kotlin Multiplatform Library to generate permutations of results from a YAML/JSON configuration.

 It can be configured to handle multiple parameters and utility functions and generate all the possible permutations of their values when they are used in the code.